What you will learn with the Copper Versus Aluminum Coils HVAC article:

 Moreover, the price of copper has skyrocketed, and that was a game-changer.
 Furthermore, many manufacturers have started looking at aluminum because the cost of aluminum is cheaper than copper, and aluminum has some of the same benefits of the properties mentioned above that copper has.

-Copper has approximately twice the conductivity of heat transfer of aluminum and therefore is more efficient at transferring heat.
+A copper coil has approximately twice the conductivity of heat transfer of an aluminum coil and therefore is more efficient at transferring heat.
 An air conditioner or heat pump works on the principle of refrigeration.
 The classic definition of refrigeration is moving heat from one place where it is not wanted to another location where it doesn’t matter.
 Finally, that means it is crucial to use materials that efficiently move or transfer heat.
 In this regard, copper wins.
+Refrigeration is what makes air conditioning systems work.

-Furthermore, another pro for copper is the ease of repairing the copper coils in the field if they become damaged.
+Furthermore, another pro for copper coils is the ease of repairing the copper coil in the field if they become damaged.
 Finally, aluminum coils, if damaged, are tough to fix and often need to be replaced.

 Pros and Cons of Copper Versus Aluminum Coils HVAC